juliamrch/Obsidian-templates/README.md

 These are templates for different kinds of meeting.
 I've connected it to my embeded calendar to create a note before a meeting.

 The `suivi` doc will compile all your meeting-notes so you can easily find them.

-### 🌐 Blog

-This is a template post for [Hugo](https://gohugo.io), since my blog is embeded into Obsidian, and I write my posts from there.

 ## ⚙️ Special features?